L-E-G/instruction-set-architecture/DESIGN.md

 | `1110` | `~SRC | ~DEST` |
 | `1111` | All ones       |

-(These are the exact same operations the Atari Blitter supported)
+(These are the same operations the Atari Blitter supported)

-# Types

-- 32 bit two's complement integer
-- 32 bit unsigned integer
-- 32 bit IEEE 754 float

 # Registers
 Referred to in assembly as `R#` where `#` is a number.